marcelmilosz/Web-Dev-Bootcamp-2022-/README.md

 This project is a finishing project of Udemy course that I took.

-I took me about 2 months to finish (I've tried to spend about 2-3 hours every day [This course is 64 hours long]).
+It took me about 2 months to finish (I've tried to spend about 2-3 hours every day [This course was 64 hours long]).
 It was awesome and gave me some new and fresh knowledge to continue my web dev journey :)